-- 1. The content of the test, including the learning objectives, is described in the Study Manual on ACI Connect and is made available to students at least three weeks before the test. - 2.
+- The content of the test, including the learning objectives, is described in the study manual.
+The study manual can be found on Connect and is made available to students at least three weeks before the test. - 2.
 The examiner determines the period of time allowed to students to take the test as well as any aids that students may use during the test, subject to the guidelines and instructions provided by the Examination Board.
 This information must be stated on the examination paper. - 3.
-The test timetable will be published through ACI Connect/Portal no later than three weeks before the start of the test period in question.
+The test timetable will be published through Connect no later than three weeks before the start of the test period in question.